omgmog/omgmog.github.com/_posts/2013-04-21-jquery-uk-2013---a-tale-of-beer-colourful-cakes-and-no-wifi.md

 ## Break - retro games!

-During the first break, the retro games consoles from <a href="http://www.replayevents.com/index.shtml" target="_blank">REPLAY</a> were turned on.
+During the first break, the retro games consoles from [REPLAY](http://www.replayevents.com/index.shtml){:target="_blank"} were turned on.
 There was a circle of chairs set up with 4 TVs and 4 consoles in the middle, and there was an additional 5th TV with an n64 close by.

 ![]({{ site.baseurl }}/images/games.jpg)
 >&copy; [Ian Munro](http://twitter.com/imunro: [Original](https://twitter.com/imunro/status/325234919066464256)